The 4 Best Ways To Receive Payments On Facebook Marketplace

 Even when you trust them to send your money through Zelle, you’d never get an instant payment notification.

-Also, the funds will never show in your bank account.
+Also, the funds will never show up in your bank account.

-And when you tell the buyer you haven’t seen the money, they’d ask you to check your spam email.
+And when you tell the buyer you haven’t seen the money, they’ll ask you to check your spam email.

 At this point, tell them not to contact you anymore.